microsoft/hlsl-specs/proposals/0041-triangle-object-positions.md

 the candidate or committed hit state of a RayQuery object, or the committed hit state of a HitObject.

+Returned position values exactly match what the user provided as input during acceleration structure build, albeit as float32 regardless of what the input vertex format was (potentially lower precision).

+The exception is if the user includes a nonidentity transform along with input positions at build, which the driver immediately applies to those positions before storing them in the acceleration structure.
+In this case the position values in the acceleration structure, and thus what `TriangleObjectPositions` returns, may not exactly match the values the user would get if they tried transforming their input positions manually.

 May only be used if the hit BLAS was built with `D3D12_RAYTRACING_ACCELERATION_STRUCTURE_BUILD_FLAG_ALLOW_DATA_ACCESS` (See [build flags defined here][dxr-build-flags]),